How do I design and build my online store?

 You’ll have to choose a payment processor for your customers to checkout.
 WooCommerce offers two built-in options – Paypal and Stripe.
 Paypal has an advantage for customers because a lot of people already have their credit card saved on Paypal.
 This will lead to less abandoned carts.
 Many other options are available through add-ons (such as Moneris), but they are likely not free.
 SaaS solutions offer credit card payment processors out of the box as well.
 If your site is B2B and has special use cases, you can still have the option of payment by check, wire transfer, or other business options.

 Shipping is a particularly sensitive topic.
 A bad shipping strategy is one of the leading reasons why people abandon their cart without completing the purchase.
 It’s not to say that free shipping is the only alternative, but high shipping charges are definitely a turn off.
-With FlagShip’s Shopify, WooCommerce, and Magento plugins, you have capabilities of getting the rates in real time – but there are other options as well.
+With FlagShip’s Shopify, WooCommerce, Magento, OpenCart, and PrestaShop plugins, you have capabilities of getting the rates in real time – but there are other options as well.
 Consider offering a flat rate or free shipping – even if it means marginally increasing the price of your goods.
 Pricing of shipping is very dependent on the type of items that you’re selling but, as a general rule, the lower the shipping price the more conversion you’ll have at checkout.
 If there is one tip that we can give you, it is to make sure that you don’t outprice yourself when including the shipping component in your store.
 There are many ways to remain competitive when including the shipping price – just find the best one that works for you and your eStore!

 If you do decide to do real-time quoting, make sure you calculate the dimensional weight of the items you are shipping instead of the inputting the actual weight.
 This will help limit any adjustments to the shipping price down the line.
 Click here for our “how-to” on calculating dimensional weight for your shipments.